prody/ProDy/doc/tutorials/structure_analysis/compare.rst

    from pylab import *
    ion()

 Matching chains is useful when comparing two structures.
+We will find matching chains in two different HIV :wiki:`Reverse Transcriptase` structures.

-Let's find matching chains in two different HIV-RT structures:
+First we define a function that prints information on paired (matched) chains:

 .. ipython:: python